mosip/documentation/docs/user-guide.md

 Compliance Toolkit has a batch job process that archives X number of test runs for each collection.

-For example, if there are 15 test runs with an offset of 10, the most recent 10 will be retained, and the remaining 5 will be moved to archival table.
-In `test-run-history`, only the last 10 test run records are visible to partners.
+Consider this scenario: If there are 15 test runs, with an offset of 10, the most recent 10 will be retained, while the remaining 5 will be moved to an archival table.
+In the test-run-history, only the last 10 test run records are visible to partners.

 ![](\_images/ctk-archivaljob.png)